SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 # The Heist of My Heart

 A loud noise wakes me up.
-I look around my bedroom.
-Not seeing anything, I decide to go back to bed.
+After looking around my bedroom and not seeing anything, I decide to go back to bed.

-A few minutes later, as I am about to fall back to sleep, I hear somepony call my name.
+A few minutes later, right as I am about to fall back to sleep, somepony calls my name.

 "Twilight?" they say.